theirc/airbel/src/_projects/micronutrient-cubes.md

 layout: project
 title: Micronutrient Cubes
 tagline: >-
-  Bouillon-shaped cubes that introduce micronutrients into food for children at risk of malnutrition
+  Fortified bouillon cubes that introduce micronutrients into food for children at risk of malnutrition
 status: active
 stage: Research
 focuses: